cdlib/cdlib-ui/README.md

 ## Installation

-Requires Node, npm.
+Requires Node, npm and Font Awesome Pro token

+1. Add the Font Awesome Pro token as a [GitHub Actions secret](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md) named `FONTAWESOME_TOKEN`.

+2. Add a **.npmrc** file within the project root using the [Per-Project](https://fontawesome.com/v5/docs/web/setup/use-package-managers#per-project) settings for Font Awesome Pro, including your token.
+This file is automatically ignored by Git and should not be committed.

-Run `npm install`.
+3. Run `npm install`.

 ## Developing